Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/migration.md

 ### Configuration

-The new iOS SDK configuration comes in a different shape.
+The configuration new iOS SDK  comes in a different shape.
 The configurations are simpler and more consistent across runtimes.
-We support more configurations in the new iOS SDK.

 |Amplitude-iOS|Amplitude-Swift|
 |-|-|
 |`amplitude.instanceWithName("YOUR-INSTANCE-NAME")`|`config.instanceName`|
 |`amplitude.useDynamicConfig`|NOT SUPPORTED.|
 |`amplitude.setServerUrl("YOUR-SERVER-URL")`|`config.serverUrl`|